elliotel/Kinsho/README.md

 - Using gofmt to structure the code according to the golang standards
 - Variable names should be indicative of their purpose

+#### Naming conventions
+- Using camelCase and PascalCase, for private and public access respectively.

 #### Acknowledgement
 This publication has included material from the EDICT and KANJIDIC dictionary files in accordance with the licence provisions of the Electronic Dictionaries Research Group.
 See http://www.edrdg.org/1